What is implant dentistry?

 Fortunately, implant dentistry can address one or more missing teeth to ensure you achieve a complete, healthy smile.

 - Fixed bridge.
 If you are missing multiple teeth next to each other, or if a single missing tooth lacks the supporting bone for an implant, a fixed bridge can be used.
-Dr. Martz uses the existing natural teeth on both sides of your missing tooth (or teeth) to help hold the bridge in place.
+The existing natural teeth on both sides of your missing tooth (or teeth) will help hold the bridge in place.
 This type of bridge is permanent and cannot be taken out of your mouth without help from your dentist.
 You must also be sure to properly clean around your oral appliance to prevent cavities and other health concerns.

 - All-on-4®.
 If you are in need of replacing many missing or damaged teeth, you may be an excellent candidate for All-on-4 treatment.
 This procedure replaces your teeth with an entire arch of natural-looking artificial ones that are supported on four dental implant posts.

-If your mouth isn’t healthy enough or there isn’t enough stable bone to support dental implants, Dr. Martz can perform a bone graft.
+If your mouth isn’t healthy enough or there isn’t enough stable bone to support dental implants, we can perform a bone graft.
 This treatment promotes the growth of bone in your jaw to ensure a stable, secure dental implant and helps more patients become candidates for dental implant placement.

 Benefits of dental implants